kevinw66/bigtop-manager-archive/README.md

 # Bigtop-Manager

 Bigtop-Manager is a platform for managing Bigtop components.
-Provide similar functions with Ambari
+Inspired by Apache Ambari.

 ## Prerequisites